as/uuid/README.md

 - What about the gofrs package?
 > That package just makes you check for an error and still reads from /dev/random.
 This package actually solves the problem at the root.

+- How exactly does it work?
+> It initializes an AES block cipher with a random key and random initialization vector.
+It uses the output of CryptBlocks to build the uuid and then runs the operation again to generate the next random UUID.
+The output will never repeat, even if the process is restarted.

 - I don't trust AES.
 What if the hard-core predicate of AES doesn't hold?
 > You have bigger things to worry about.
 Also, most UUID implementations do not require a true random number generator.
 Especially if your database has a unique constraint, as such an error is much better than a panic in a production service.